erfan226/Supervised-Movie-Classification/README.md

 # Movie Classifier

 A simple class project to classify the genre of movies by their plots.
 4000 documents were used to train the current model (in Data directory.)
+Data-set used for this task was obtained from [Kaggle](https://www.kaggle.com/jrobischon/wikipedia-movie-plots).

 #### Path to training files: